mell62/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes

-This is my very first project.
-In this project, I shall be developing a html page which consists of links which lead to various food recipe pages also made by myself.
+Welcome to **Odin Recipes**, check out the two popular Eastern food recipes.

-This project will demonstrate my basic html page and css development skills.
+Click :point_right:[here](https://mell62.github.io/odin-recipes/):point_left:!

-Link to my project: https://mell62.github.io/odin-recipes/
+This is my first web project and is developed using only basic HTML and a pinch of CSS.